- Java Concurrency and Multithreading Tutorial

 - Which Concurrency Model is Best?

 Concurrent systems can be implemented using different concurrency models.
-A concurrency model specifies how threads in the the system collaborate to complete the jobs they are are given.
-Different concurrency models split the jobs in different ways, and the threads may communicate and collaborate in different ways.
-This concurrency model tutorial will dive a bit deeper into the most popular concurrency models in use at the time of writing (2015).
+A concurrency model specifies how threads in the the system collaborate to complete the tasks they are are given.
+Different concurrency models split the tasks in different ways, and the threads may communicate and collaborate in different ways.
+This concurrency model tutorial will dive a bit deeper into the most popular concurrency models in use at the time of writing (2015 - 2019).

 Concurrency Models and Distributed System Similarities